maximilianspiess/Box-Sizing-Tool/README.md

 The spring loaded cell bends under load.
 A strain gauge perceives the this and returns a value for it.
 This value is converted into usable units using a factor.
 In the code, the outputted value is also adjusted through multiplication, to correct a measurement issue [(learn more)](https://circuitjournal.com/50kg-load-cells-with-HX711).

 #### Arduino Board
 The project is based on the Heltec WiFi Kit 8.
 It is based on the ESP8266 microcontroller and uses up to 6V input.
-It has an onboard screen and WiFi a antenna [(learn more)](https://heltec.org/project/wifi-kit-32/).
+It has an onboard screen and WiFi a antenna [(learn more)](https://heltec.org/project/wifi-kit-8/).
+The pinout diagram is [here](images/BoardPinout.jpg).

 #### Wiring
-A diagram for the wiring is available [here](images/Box Sizing Tool Diagram.jpg).
+A diagram for the wiring is available [here](images/WireDiagram.jpg).

 ## Code